cryptoadvance/specter-desktop/tor/README.md

 ```

 Point a Tor browser at that onion address and you will have (reasonably?) secure access to your Specter Desktop from anywhere in the world!

+Each time Specter Desktop restarts the same onion address will be re-enabled.

+If you'd like to discard the existing onion address and force the creation of a new one, simply delete the `.tor_service_key` in the project root and restart Specter Desktop.